galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 The last command will install all the dependent roles the playbook uses into the `roles` subdirectory by downloading them from their respective repositories.
-When you want to update your local copy of the roles, just rerun that command (note that the `--force` flag that will cause local copy of the roles to be overwritten).
+When you want to update your local copy of the roles, just rerun that command (note that the `--force` flag, which will cause local copies of the roles to be overwritten).

 **Part 1 - Examine the playbook**

 Have a look at the *galaxy.yml* file.
-You'll notice that it contains quite a number role.
-The order in which the roles are referenced is important.
+You'll notice that it contains quite a number of roles.
+The order in which the roles are referenced is important because the playbook executes sequentially.
 This playbook does the following:

 1. Performs some system tasks (installs Python if missing, checks Ansible version, etc.)
 1. Installs base operating system requirements for running Galaxy